 Students can earn maximum 06 Bonus credits in each semester by his/her participation in the above mentioned activities duly certified by the Head of the institution / Department.
-This Bonus credit will be used only to compensate loss of credits in academic activities.
+This Bonus credit will be used as extra credits in academic activities and will be highlighted in the DMC of the students.